 Synthetic modern plastic production really took off during the Second World War with an urgent need for new, abundant materials to make aircraft, boats, vehicles, equipment and footwear for soldiers [9].
 As there was a shortage of natural rubber [10] and the need for new synthetic materials drove the search for alternatives from oil and coal tar sources.
 Development of these new synthetic production routes paved the way for a post-war proliferation of affordable, lightweight plastic that quickly became engrained in our everyday domestic lives and infrastructures, modern life would be unrecognisable without it.

 Our dependency on plastic today is so entangled with our daily lives and activities that our quality of life would not be the same without it.
 It ripples through production of everyday goods to the provision of vital services.
 Our relationship with plastic has infiltrated our lives to a much deeper role than that of simply adding convenience or maintaining acceptable comfort levels.
 We would find it difficult or impossible now to do without plastic in many areas.
 Our rate of consumption of some plastic goods would be difficult to maintain using alternative materials.
 For example, the soles of modern shoes are often made of durable synthetic material.
 Before our reliance on plastics, the soles of shoes were made from natural materials such as leather, rope or wood.
 If we switched to non-plastics for all of the 22 billion pairs of shoes manufactured every year [11] we would need to find an abundant suitable substitute material that would be as durable and would fit with current manufacturing processes.
 Similarly, elasticated fabrics provide us with comfortable underwear and swimwear that would be difficult to produce from natural fabrics such as wool, cotton and hemp.
-Modern fabric production replacing cotton and silk is another major contributor to our plastic use that would be difficult to supply solely from natural means and with demand ever increasing, it is a source of plastic use that is not showing signs slowing down.
+Modern fabric production replacing cotton and silk is another major contributor to our plastic use that would be difficult to supply solely from natural means and with demand ever increasing, it is a source of plastic use that is not showing signs of slowing down.
 One such synthetic fabric is polyester, used in modern clothing, bedding and furnishings.
-Production of polyester fibre rose from production of 3.37 million tonnes in 1975 to a staggering 53.7 million tonnes [12].
+Production of polyester fibre has risen from a production of 3.37 million tonnes in 1975 to a staggering 53.7 million tonnes [12].
 Much of this production of synthetic textiles feeds a growing appetite for “fast fashion” [13] where low-cost fashionable clothes are purchased, worn and discarded, sometimes only after a single-use.
 A radical shift away from single-use to longer life-cycles is needed to improve the sustainability of textiles, requiring a change to behaviour and lifestyle, but to move away completely from all synthetic-polymer based clothing without changing consumption demand would be impractical.
 The demand for materials would put a huge strain on natural resources, particularly through increased water and fertiliser use, both resources that are under threat [14], [15].

-Essential applications for modern plastics
+17.3 Essential applications for modern plastics

 Depending on our personal perspective, our individual view of what we can and can’t do without will vary.
-Maslow’s Hierarchy of Needs model is a useful tool to consider and prioritise those plastics that satisfy our most critical needs (figure 1.).
-The various hygiene factors: Self-actualisation; Esteem; Social; Safety, and; Physiological, give us lens through which we can view our relationship and consider which plastics we only really want, and those we actually need.
+Maslow’s hierarchy of needs model is a useful tool to consider and prioritise those plastics that satisfy our most critical needs (Figure 17.1.).
+The various hygiene factors: self-actualisation; esteem; social; safety, and; physiological, give us lens through which we can view our relationship and consider which plastics we only really want, and those we actually need.